logo

 Who We Are

-The neglect of community development finance in Nigeria as revealed through the study by a representative group of community development associations, other professionals, and the Ford Foundation, led to the establishment of the Community Development Foundation (CDF) as a, non-government development financial intermediary organization in June 1993.
+The neglect of community development finance in Nigeria as revealed through the study by a representative group of community development associations, other professionals, and the Ford Foundation, led to the establishment of the Community Development Foundation (CDF) as a, non-government development financial intermediary organization in 1993.
+Community Development Foundation was registered as a private company limited by Guarantee on 16th March, 1998 by the Corporate Affairs Commission (CAC) in Nigeria.

-The Community Development Foundation is a development Institution engaged in poverty reduction and economic justice through the provision of institutional capacity building and financial services to Grassroots Development Organizations (GDOs) Community Based Enterprises, Rural Financial Institutions (RFIs) and Community Development Associations (CDAs) in Nigeria.
+Community Development Foundation (CDF) is a development Institution engaged in poverty alleviation and economic justice through the provision of institutional capacity building and financial services to Grassroots Development Organizations (GDOs) Community Based Enterprises, Rural Financial Institutions (RFIs) and Community Development Associations (CDAs) in Nigeria.

 The CDF commenced operations in June 1993, and has played prominent roles in micro-finance development initiatives while building capacities of several grassroots institutions in all the geographical zones of Nigeria.
 It builds on existing local development finance structures and systems in a participatory manner, with emphasis on the principles of self-help, equity, dialogue, and recognition of indigenous and other proven systems.
 The CDF’s involvement in micro-finance development schemes employs the wholesale delivery approach.
 Essentially, it is this decentralized financial intermediation methodology that allows CDF to reach the critical mass of the poor at their doorsteps.